ukparliament/weeknotes.data-search/8/index.md

 * we'll prepare for committing to stable identifiers very, very soon.

-* we'll investigate the impact of removing upper case letters and vowels (to avoid [inadvertent swears](http://www.bbc.co.uk/programmes/b0110ck3)) would have on the length of identifiers.
+* we'll investigate the impact that removing upper case letters and vowels (to avoid [inadvertent swears](http://www.bbc.co.uk/programmes/b0110ck3)) would have on the length of identifiers.
 [Jianhan](https://twitter.com/jianhanzhu) is about to do maths.

 ### Parliament in the area, we're international, we're continental